 - higher education institution, like a university

-Read more about approved courses and institutions on the Department of Social Services website.
+Read more about HELP on the Department of Education and Training website.

 Approved masters courses